sparkflows/sparkflows-docs/docs/user-guide/data-preparation/index.rst

 Data Preparation
 ===========================

 Data preparation is the process of cleaning, transforming, and organizing a dataset so that it can be used for further analysis or modeling.
-The goal of data preparation is to make the data consistent, accurate, and in a format that is suitable for the intended analysis or modeling task.
+The goal of data preparation is to make the data consistent, accurate, and put it in such a format that is suitable for the intended analysis or modeling task.

-Fire Insights provides a capability to perform the most complex data preperation operation via drag and drop.
+Fire Insights provides the capability to perform the most complex data preperation operation via drag and drop.

 .. panels::
     :container: container-lg pb-3

     :doc:`/user-guide/data-preparation/aggregate`

-    Provide processors that show aggregates for combinations of values in the selected columns.
+    Provides processors that show aggregates for combinations of values in the selected columns.

     ---

     :doc:`/user-guide/data-preparation/data-cleaning`

-    Provide powerful capabilities for data cleanup.
+    Provides powerful capabilities for data cleanup.

     ---

     :doc:`/user-guide/data-preparation/join-union`

-    Provide processors for performing Joins and Unions.
+    Provides processors for performing Joins and Unions.

     ---

     :doc:`/user-guide/data-preparation/filter`

-    Provide processors for filtering columns and rows.
+    Provides processors for filtering columns and rows.

     ---

     :doc:`/user-guide/data-preparation/impute`

-    Provide processors for Imputing data.
+    Provides processors for Imputing data.

     ---